Hixson-Lied Graduate Fellows

 Elizabeth Johnson

 In her time teaching in the public school system, Ellie has worked primarily with middle school students in both general music and choral settings.
 She has directed youth musical theater productions, provided small group and solo instruction, and directed and choreographed competitive show choir.
-Ellie is a staff member at SNJ Studios in Millard, and sings as a mezzo with Omaha's professional chorus, Resonance, under the direction of Barron Breland and in frequent collaboration with the Omaha Symphony.
-She serves as soprano/alto section leader and librarian for Resonance.
+Ellie has been a staff member at SNJ Studios in Millard, and sings as a mezzo with Omaha's professional chorus, Resonance, under the direction of Barron Breland and in frequent collaboration with the Omaha Symphony.
+She previously served as soprano/alto section leader and librarian for Resonance.

 Ellie is excited to continue her work at UNL as a Ph.D. student focusing on music education and is grateful for opportunities like the Hixson-Lied Fellowship that allow her to pursue a doctoral degree while supporting her family in Omaha.